Gerard Seghers: Life

-In 1608, only aged 17, he became a master in the Antwerp Guild of Saint Luke.
+In 1608, aged only 17, he became a master in the Antwerp Guild of Saint Luke.
 In 1611 Seghers joined the Sodaliteit der Bejaarde Jongmans (Society of Bachelors of Age), a fraternity for bachelors established by the Jesuit order.
 The Society's membership consisted principally of citizens from the elite and wealthy middle classes including artists and merchants.
 Through their membership of the Society, artists were able to access an important network of contacts which could benefit their careers.

 He travelled to Italy where around 1611 he was in Naples working for the Spanish viceroy Pedro Fernández de Castro, Count of Lemos.
 He later moved to Rome where he worked for Cardinal Antonio Zapata y Cisneros and the Spanish ambassador.
-In Rome he encountered the followers of Caravaggio, who had himself died a few years before Seghers' arrival in Rome.
+In Rome he encountered the followers of Caravaggio, who had himself died a few years before Seghers's arrival in Rome.
 One in particular, Bartolomeo Manfredi, had a significant impact on his early work.
 Manfredi was one of the closest followers of Caravaggio and was at the height of his fame when Seghers arrived in Rome.
 Seghers fell strongly under the spell of Manfredi's work.
 He likely also met the Dutch and Flemish Caravaggisti residing in Rome such as Gerard van Honthorst, Dirck van Baburen, and Jan Janssens, and possibly also Hendrik ter Brugghen and Theodoor Rombouts.
 He is believed to have worked on commissions for, and sent his works, to the Antwerp art merchants Goetkint.
 Seghers further used his stay in Italy to continue his training as a painter and make copies after famous Italian paintings.